 - The designated meeting leader determines the focus of the meeting, which is what you’ll spend most of it discussing.
 For example, they may want to prioritize brainstorming ideas for future training, addressing a major issue, or exchanging updates on project progress.

 - During the meeting, the designated meeting leader should keep track of time.
-It’s ideal to end meetings five minutes early, so people can stretch or go to the bathroom before logging into another meeting or entering focus work mode.
+It’s ideal to end meetings five minutes early so people can stretch or go to the bathroom before logging into another meeting or entering focus mode.

 - The designated meeting leader should dedicate some time to praise and recognition, which boosts morale and encourages employees to improve their performance.

-When it comes to employee development planning, it’s important to consider your organization’s business and revenue goals.
-But you shouldn’t prioritize them over your people’s needs.
+When it comes to incorporating more staff development ideas into your processes, it’s important to consider your organization’s business and revenue goals.
+However, you shouldn’t prioritize your strategic objectives over your people’s needs.

 With Leapsome, you don’t have to choose between organizational and employee goals.
-Our platform allows you to create dedicated competency frameworks for every role that drive your business forward.
-You can also:
+Our Competency Framework module allows you to create dedicated competency frameworks for every role, clearly defining what employees need to do to excel at every level.
+Our holistic people enablement platform also empowers you to:

 🔥 Invest in high-performing teams and a resilient organization with Leapsome

-With our Competency Framework, your team members know what skills they need to work on ahead of their next performance review.
+With our Competency Framework module, your team members know what skills they need to work on before their performance review.

 👉 Book a demo